Filters Filters — Do I Need to Backwash My Pool Filter? Complete Guide

 Special Considerations for DE Filters

 DE filters require additional steps after backwashing.
-You must add fresh diatomaceous earth through the skimmer - typically 1 pound per 10 square feet of filter area.
-For example, a 48 square foot DE filter needs approximately 5 pounds of fresh DE powder after each backwashing.
+You must add fresh diatomaceous earth through the skimmer - approximately 1 pound per 10 square feet for a full charge.
+After a routine backwash you only need about 80% of that — so a 48 square foot DE filter that takes 5 pounds when new needs about 4 pounds after backwashing.

 Common Backwashing Mistakes